JaynouOliver/JaynouOliver/README.md

 mentored and have spoken in various conferences and hackathons.

 Business Experience  -
-I was part of [Projectx.cloud](https://www.projectx.cloud/)(now exited), used to handle tech and finance, we were trying to build OS where apps runs as microservices.
+I was Cofounder of [Projectx.cloud](https://www.projectx.cloud/)(now exited), used to handle tech and finance, we were trying to build OS where apps runs as microservices.
 I lot of learnings in my life came from managing my own startup, seeing it grow from start to end.

 Currently Building